Sven Karič

-Sven Šoštarič Karič (born 7 March 1998) is a Slovenian footballer who plays for Maribor as a defender.
+Sven Šoštarič Karič (born 7 March 1998) is a Slovenian footballer who plays for Russian Premier League club Pari Nizhny Novgorod as a defender.
+He has played for the Slovenia national team.

 Club career

 In early 2017, Karič signed for Derby County of the Championship after trialing with Croatian team Dinamo Zagreb and refusing a professional contract from Slovenian side Maribor.
 In March 2019, he was sent on loan to Braintree Town in the English fifth division.

+Karič returned to Slovenia in July 2019 and signed for Domžale.
+He stayed at Domžale for three years, before re-joining his childhood club Maribor in 2022 on a contract until 2025.

+On 11 September 2024, Karič moved abroad again and signed with Pari Nizhny Novgorod, joining his countrymen Luka Vešner Tičić at the Russian Premier League club.

 International career

-Karič debuted with the senior Slovenia national team in a friendly 6–0 win over Gibraltar on 4 June 2021.
+Karič debuted for the senior Slovenia national team in a friendly 6–0 win over Gibraltar on 4 June 2021.

 Personal life

 He is the son of the former Slovenian international Amir Karić.
 His sister Tija is also a footballer.